-I am a BACP Accredited Counsellor, EMDR UK Accredited Trauma Therapist with and Clinical Supervisor.
+I am an Assistant Professor in Counselling for the University of Nottingham, a BACP Accredited Counsellor, EMDR UK Accredited Trauma Therapist and Clinical Supervisor.

 I have twelve years experience as an NHS therapist and the counselling lead within the organisation.
 I offer a professional, confidential and ethical counselling/psychotherapy service.